 Butler-Williams Scholars Program

 The Butler-Williams Scholars Program provides unique opportunities for junior faculty and researchers new to the field of aging to gain insight about aging research.
-The five-day program offers diverse perspectives and includes lectures, seminars, and small group discussions.
+The program offers diverse perspectives and includes presentations, seminars, and small group discussions.

 About the Butler-Williams Scholars Program

-Lectures cover research topics including: the biology of aging; genetics and Alzheimer's disease; health, behavior, and aging; and health disparities research related to aging.
+Presentations cover research topics including: the biology of aging; genetics and Alzheimer's disease; health, behavior, and aging; and health disparities research related to aging.
 Discussion sessions focus on methodological approaches and interventions.
-The program also includes support and consultation for the development of attendees' research interests and advice on preparing and submitting research grant applications to NIA—direct from NIA program officers!
+The program also includes support and consultation for the development of attendees' research interests and advice on preparing and submitting research grant applications to NIA—directly from NIA scientific review and program officers!

 Who Should Apply?